by Celeste Lipford and Terry Lipford - last updated on 11/7/2025

 Our hotel is in the left center of the third image, it is the first building to the left of the dock (yellow exterior green awning at the lower right of the building).
 We were on the third floor, right side center window, so we had an excellent view of Lake Como.

-Before we started to walk about Bellaggio, we decided to take one of those touristy small train car tours around the peninsula.
+Before we started to walk about Bellaggio, we decided to take a ride on the Bellagio Express - one of those small train car tours that travel around the peninsula.
 This worked out quite well, because the tour driver obviously knows Bellaggio a lot better than we do, and we saw quite a bit more than we would have if we had been walking.
+The open-air ride travels through the historic center and up into the hills, offering panoramic lake views.
+It is an ideal way to see the town's highlights without the steep walk, especially for families with small children, seniors, or those with mobility issues.

 Image # 2 (right) is the bell tower of the Basilica of St. James in Bellagio.
 Click here to go to a good website for a more in depth description of this beautiful Basilica.